-The monuments at Carrowmore were extensively ransacked by Roger Walker, a landlord in Rathcarrick, who was a poor keeper of records.
+The monuments at Carrowmore were extensively ransacked by Roger Walker, a landlord and collector of antiquities in Rathcarrick, and a poor keeper of records.
 Walker had a private museum in his home, and before his death he sold many fine pieces to private collectors; as a consequence, some of the material from Carrowmore is on display in the museum at Alnwick Castle in Northumberland.

 Fragments of quartz which would have come from the Ox Mountains to the south of Carrowmore.
 Quartz was an important feature of this type of monument, and at Carrowmore pieces of quartz were included with burials.
 Chert was quarried on the east side of Knocknarea, and chert scrapers were found in abundance during test excavations carried out on the walls around the mountain.
 Chert scrapers were discovered in several of the Carrowmore chambers.

 One of the most common finds in the Carrowmore monuments were pieces of carved antler from the red deer, and sometimes pins carved from cattle or some other kind of bone.
 Stephan Bergh and Robert Hensey settled the question of the age of the Carrowmore monuments by dating samples of red deer antler.
 Using C14 dates they were able to prove that the period of use of the Carrowmore monuments stretched from 5,800 to 5,000 years ago.

 A frequently discovered item are marbles, beads and pendants, usually with a perforation, made from of various types of stone.
 A beautiful pendant made from a piece of clear rock crystal with a hole drilled through was found within Circle 4.